 In order to limit diffraction losses during propagation to and from a cat's-eye up to 200m away, the beam from the metrology laser will need to be expanded to of order 20mm (see, e.g., Sec 9.4.2. of RD1).
-A beam diameter of ~6mm will ensure that this can be accommodated straightforwardly using a beam expanding telescope with a moderate magnification of $\times 3$.
+A beam diameter of \sim 6mm will ensure that this can be accommodated straightforwardly with a beam expanding telescope with a moderate magnification of \times 3.